Preventing resistance to targeted therapies

 Ion channels are small holes in the cell membrane that control the flow of small substances in and out of the cell, and are believed to play a role in cell plasticity.
 In this project, Professor Terrance Johns’ research team will be analysing ion channels in a large number of tumour samples from patients with HGGs in order to identify which ion channels are involved in cell plasticity.
 The team will then test whether blocking those specific ion channels with drugs can prevent plastic changes within the tumour and improve the effectiveness of treatments.

-Children affected by other types of cancers have experienced an increase in survival and improvement in their quality of life after receiving ’targeted treatments’.
+People affected by other types of cancers have experienced an increase in survival and improvement in their quality of life after receiving ’targeted treatments’.
 Targeted therapy is when a drug changes a specific aspect involved in the growth and spread of cancer.

 Research is the only way we will discover kinder, more effective treatments and, ultimately, stamp out brain tumours – for good!
 However, brain tumours are complex and research in to them takes a great deal of time and money.